 - 1) Course Drop/Refund: - Follow appropriate guidelines for dropping a course (see Academic Policy). - Student must notify Academic Support Coordinator prior to the first day of class to drop a course. - Once the correct drop procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition and fees prior to the first day of class.
-Exceptions made if the student has received books.
+Exceptions made if the student has received books and/or books have already been shipped to the student.
 All book fees are non-refundable. - 2) Course Withdrawal/Refund: - Follow appropriate guidelines for withdrawing from a course (see Academic Policy). - For onsite courses, a student may withdraw from a course until 11:59 pm CST of the second class meeting- for online courses, by 11:59 pm CST through the 7th day.

-Withdraws are completed by submitting a Student Status Form to the Academic Support Coordinator (see Academic section).

-- Once the correct withdrawal procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition, assessed a withdrawal fee, and is responsible for all other fees, including books.
+- Withdrawals are completed by submitting a Student Status Form to the Academic Support Coordinator (see Academic section). - Once the correct withdrawal procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition, assessed a withdrawal fee, and is responsible for all other fees, including books.
 All book fees are non-refundable.
-For all online students, after the seventh day for online, second class meeting for onsite, the student will be charged in full for tuition and fees and will earn a grade.
-For onsite students, students will be charged in full for tuition and fees and will earn a grade after the tenth calendar day. - The student will receive a 'W', 'WP' or 'WF' on their transcript for withdrawing from a course up to the seventh day.
+After the seventh day, online students will be charged in full for tuition and fees and will earn a grade.
+For onsite students, students will be charged in full for tuition and fees and will earn a grade after the tenth calendar day. - The student will receive a 'W', 'WP' or 'WF' on their transcript for withdrawing from a course up to the seventh day for online students and the tenth calendar day for onsite students.